 Banjo After Dark started as a shelter in place project during the Covid-19 pandemic.
 I would sit in my back room and pair a cocktail with a banjo tune.
-I couldn't be happier that now, as we come out of lockdown, B.A.D. is a live show!
+I couldn't be happier that now, as we come out of lockdown, B.A.D. is a live event!
 Every Thursday at Borelli's in Chicago (2124 W Lawrence Ave.) the old time community meets for a short show at 7pm always followed by an open jam at 8pm.
 Weeks alternate between featured guest performers and the house jug band.
 Check in on this page for the upcoming schedule and video posts + cocktail recipes.